carlware/gochat/README.md

 ## Future work
 I noticed that allow `fast` commands is not maintainable.
 If this service scale maintain the code is going to result in a bottleneck.
 If new commands are added a new version of the service will be deployed.
 This characteristic will be removed.
-It is better only have commands that are queued and another microservice listen and returns the result.
+It is better only have commands that are queued, then another microservice listen and returns the result.
 However a nice feature would be wait certain time and if nobody respond return an error to client.

 ## TODO